wschott/apit/README.md

 ### Metadata source requirement

 You must provide a source for the metadata to be used.
-Simply search for the album matching your files in the Apple Music/iTunes Store functionality or in a search engine and copy & paste the link to that album.
+Simply search for the album matching your files in the Apple Music/iTunes Store functionality or in a search engine and copy & paste the url to that album.
 The format of that url **must match** the following form (as of 2020-05 using Apple Music on macOS 10.15 Catalina):

     https://music.apple.com/{COUNTRY_CODE}/album/album-name/{ID}